 During this time, he helped develop PID control for a physisorption cryostat, performed pressure swing adsorption measurements on zeolites using the ASAP 2050, developed partial-least-squares models for the DVVA 4000, investigated the characterization of zeolite acidity using propylamines as probe molecules using the AutoChem II 2920, and assisted in the development of methods for zeolite micropore analysis using the ASAP 2420.

 After graduation, Andrew pursued graduate studies before returning to Micromeritics in 2012 as a Senior Research Engineer.
-Andrew’s research interests include catalyst characterization (especially metals supported on oxides and zeolite catalysts), trickle-bed reactors, and fungible hydrocarbon production from conversion of plant oils.
+Andrew’s research interests include catalyst characterization (especially metals supported on oxides and zeolite catalysts), trickle-bed reactors, and fungible hydrocarbon production from the conversion of plant oils.

 Disclaimer: The views expressed here are those of the interviewee and do not necessarily represent the views of AZoM.com Limited (T/A) AZoNetwork, the owner and operator of this website.
 This disclaimer forms part of the Terms and Conditions of use of this website.